 After all the hectic measures you’ve taken to get your primary application and secondary applications submitted, there may be a long period of time before you hear back from medical schools.
-It’s partly due to the time of year – all the fall and winter holidays – and the thousands of applications that they have to process.
-You may be wondering what would be the best use of this time or if there’s anything that you can do to improve your chances of acceptance.
+It’s partly due to the time of year – all those fall and winter holidays – and the thousands of applications that they have to process.
+How can you best take advantage of this time?
+Is there anything you can do to improve your chances of acceptance?

-With over a decade of experience in medical school admissions and with an 88% acceptance rate in assisting clients this past application cycle (9 out of 10 of the students I assisted last cycle received an acceptance), I recommend using this time to complete the following activities:
+With over a decade of experience in medical school admissions and with a 94% acceptance rate in assisting clients this past application cycle with getting into medical school and an 100% acceptance rate of helping students get accepted into postbac programs, SMPs and other alternative programs, I’ll share with you the recommendations I give to my clients.
+I suggest that you use this time to complete the following activities:

-1. Get Healthy: Use this time constructively to exercise, eat well and find new outlets to reduce your stress and anxiety during this high pressure application process.
+Use this time constructively to exercise, eat well, and find new outlets to reduce your stress and anxiety during this high pressure application process.
 Try new sports.
-Explore a green smoothie cleanse.
 Meditate.
 The more tools that you can identify that work well for you in learning to manage the stress that you are experiencing will provide you with the skills to be successful in medical school and your career.
 This is only the beginning!
 Most importantly, when you’re invited to interview and you’re in the best health of your life, you’re more likely to shine during the final step of the process and make a good impression.

-2. Gain a Sense of Perspective: While you’re waiting, take some time to think about how far you’ve come in your life and your education.
-Look at old year books, journals and scrapbooks.
+While you’re waiting, take some time to think about how far you’ve come in your life and your education.
+Look at old yearbooks, journals, and scrapbooks.
 If you don’t have any scrapbooks or photo albums, use this time to create them because when you’re accepted into medical school there won’t be time.
 And having a little scrapbook or photo book that you’ve made of your life could be an inspirational little tool to have to look through when you’re feeling down or depleted during your medical education.
 Create a box of your favorite memories that you can use to cheer yourself up when needed.

-3. Visit Friends and Family: Spend time with the people you love the most.
+Spend time with the people you love the most.
 Build your network of support now because you will need it during medical school!
 Also, think about what you can do for others.
 I find that I am happiest when I am helping others – it takes my mind off of anything that is bothering me.
 It can help you gain a new perspective.

-5. Update Medical Schools: If you have new grades, publications or awards, you can send an update letter to medical schools.
+If you have new grades, publications, or awards, you can send an update letter to medical schools.
 I don’t recommend sending this letter unless you really do have something new and significant to share.
 The letter should highlight your accomplishments and provide a summary of the most recent developments.
-You’re welcome to work with me or one of my colleagues, if you’d like assistance with outlining and editing this letter.
+You can work with me or one of the other Accepted advisors if you’d like assistance with this letter.